 Mission Ambassadors routinely bring a Vincentian mission sensibility, zeal, insight and perspective into their areas of work and to their relationships with colleagues and students.
 They serve as catalysts for mission through their actions and decisions, through the questions they raise, and through the way in which they work to build “a community gathered for the sake of a common mission.”
 In the Vincentian spirit, they reflect a commitment to fostering ongoing dialogue and learning, a diverse and inclusive community, a concern for justice and for “ennobling the God-given dignity” of all.
 Their work ultimately benefits students, who learn best in an environment that embodies and passes on this mission through the education they receive and the personalism and care they experience.

 Any faculty or staff member with a clear interest and history of engagement with DePaul’s Vincentian mission may become a Mission Ambassador.
-Candidates’ previous participation, learning and contributions to the DePaul community related to the program pillars are considered in the enrollment process.
-Joining the Mission Ambassador community begins with dialogue with a member of DMM’s Faculty and Staff Engagement team.
-Those seeking to work towards Mission Ambassador recognition should:
+Candidates’ previous participation, learning and contributions to the DePaul community related to the program pillars are shared as part of the enrollment process.
+Joining the Mission Ambassador community begins with simple dialogue with a member of DMM’s Faculty and Staff Engagement team.
+Prospective Mission Ambassadors will then:

 (a) Vincentian History and Heritage;

 (b) Service, Social Justice, and Systemic Change;